Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

    but with optimizations for ARM.

- * **Hardware-specific** is applicable when the package was designed to be executed in a specific hardware, and it does not make sense in other hardware.
+ * **Hardware-specific** is applicable when the package was designed to be executed on a specific hardware, and it does not make sense on other hardware.
 For example, imx-test is a test package for imx boards.
-It can be cross-compiled for any other core, although it will only act as expect if executed on imx boards.
+It can be cross-compiled for any other core, although it will only behave as expect if executed on imx boards.

 The package version and variety varies on :ref:`soc-hierarchy`.
 For example, machines with i.MX28 SoC does not have VPU, the recipe imx-vpu is not needed.